My Tokyo Guide

 Located on Okubo-dori, the Korean town in Shin-Okubo is the largest in the country, and a mecca for those in search of spicy street food, K-pop trinkets, karaoke, and BBQ.
 There are also numerous Korean markets selling Korean spices and ingredients.

+There are plenty of restaurants where you can enjoy favorites like Korean barbeque or hotpot, or try popular dishes such as chimaek and dak-galbi.
+You’ll also find vendors selling Korean street food, such as hotteok pancakes.
 Enjoy shopping and eating in the afternoon and early evening, then visit one of the K-pop clubs to dance to popular hits coming out of Seoul.
 While wandering the streets, you might even run into an up-and-coming K-pop group.

 Many stores on the street sell spices and other foodstuffs difficult to obtain elsewhere.
 With the vast majority of residents in Japan ethnically Japanese, this is one street where you’ll encounter people from a wide range of ethnicities and backgrounds congregating together.